Italki Language Challenge – Russian (Part 2)

 Finally, my Russian course is coming to an end.
-I know the time is too short for anyone to reach fluency, means to understand news article or to converse without switching to other language.
-However, with the right learning technique and focus on only certain topics, you can learn the most within the least time.
+I know the time is too short for anyone to reach fluency, means to understand news article or to converse without switching to another language.
+However, with the right learning technique and focus on only certain topics, you can learn the most within the shortest time.

 My tutor didn't speak much English, so that is an advantage to immerse myself into the language, just like when you live in the country or the society of your target language.
 Besides, I also familiarize myself with Russian through frequent listening to language audio or songs.